 Once you have consulted with a doctor on your whiplash injury, you will most likely be prescribed medicines such as anti-inflammatories and muscle relaxers in order to help to ease the pain and tension.
 There are, however, things you can do at home to ensure fast and effective alleviation of symptoms.

-While whiplash injuries are often associated with the patient wearing a soft cervical collar, many studies have shown that immobilization can actually harm rather than help your cause.
+While whiplash injuries are often associated with the patient wearing a soft cervical collar, many studies have shown that immobilisation can actually harm rather than help your cause.
 What you can do to help yourself at home is engage in an early range of motion.

 Gentle yet effective exercises include rolling the shoulders, gradually rotating the neck side to side, and moving the neck forwards and backwards.
 These exercises are intended to help you to regain your range of motion, but are not recommended if they result in any excess pain.
 You may also find that your medical treatment includes physical therapy, where a professional can help you to focus on the best ways to alleviate pain and regain motion.